nitintonypaul/numa/assets/FAQ.md

    Right now, NUMA is only available for Chrome.
 Stay tuned for updates on potential cross-browser support.

 ### 11. **What should I do if my NUMA extension doesn’t show up?**
-   > Try restarting the extension by disabling and re-enabling it.
-If the problem persists, contact us at [...].
+   Try restarting the extension by disabling and re-enabling it.
+If the problem persists, reach us out at [Issues](https://github.com/nitintonypaul/numa/issues).

 ### 12. **Is NUMA free to use?**
    Yes, NUMA is completely free and open-source.